 What is ringworm?

-Generally speaking fungal skin infections are not that contagious.
-You can touch someone's skin if they've got a fungal infection and, as long as you wash your hands afterwards, it's unlikely you'll catch it.
+Generally speaking, ringworm and other fungal skin infections are contagious, but not especially so.
+You can touch someone's skin if they've got ringworm or some other fungal infection and, as long as you wash your hands afterwards, it's unlikely you'll catch it.

 - From person to person by touching a person who has the infection.